 A new Code of Practice

 The report recommends a new code of practice to be introduced and for it to be enforced by an appointed regulator and legislation.
 This will lead to the withdrawal of the existing best practice codes including the RICS Code and the ARHM Code.
-Both of these codes have the approval of the Secretary of State meaning the codes can be used for evidential purposes before courts and tribunals.
-Within both codes is a requirement to follow the best practice accounting guidance note, TECH03/11 and the requirement therefore gives TECH03/11 a similar status as the RICS and ARHM codes.
+Both of these codes have the approval of the Secretary of State and this means that the codes can be used for evidential purposes before courts and tribunals.
+Within both codes there is a requirement to follow the best practice accounting guidance note, TECH03/11.
+This gives TECH03/11 a similar status to the RICS and ARHM codes.
 There’s no acknowledgement in Lord Best’s report of the role played by TECH03/11 in the presentation and reporting of service charge information.
 Perhaps, this is not surprising given that the working party had no representation from the accounting profession.

-The report also recommends the new regulator will set up a working group that’s representative of the sector to develop the new code.
-It’s hoped this working group includes representation from the accountancy profession and the working group recognises the important role the reporting accountant plays in the process for reporting on service charge demands.
+The report also recommends that the new regulator set up a working group that’s representative of the sector to develop the new code.
+It’s hoped this new working group does include representation from the accountancy profession and that the important role of the reporting accountant in service charge reporting is recognised.

-Another major recommendation of the report is the mandatory use of a standardised charges form to detail and present service charge information to lessees.
+Another major recommendation in Lord Best’s report is the mandatory use of a standardised charges form to detail and present service charge information to lessees.
 The report refers to the HCLG Select Committee’s report on Leasehold Reform as also recommending the use of a standardised service charge form.
-However, Section 68 of the report refers to a standardised form for the “invoicing” of service charges that identifies the component parts of the service charge.
+However, Section 68 of the Select Committee’s report refers to a standardised form for the “invoicing” of service charges that identifies the component parts of the service charge.
 This is similar to a service charge budget report that most managing agents prepare anyway as part of the annual process of raising service charges.

 The proposal in the Lord Best report goes much further than this and leaps from a budget/invoice form to a standard form to be used for all service charge accounts.
-The report also advocates the use of standard industry cost codes to be followed for service charge accounts.
-This is the approach adopted by the RICS guidance for service charges in commercial property.
+Lord Best’s report also advocates that standard industry cost codes are used when presenting annual service charge accounts.
+The RICS guidance for service charges in commercial property also adopts this approach.

 I’m not convinced by these arguments.
 Where’s the evidence a standard form for the preparation of service charge accounts will improve transparency or that it will allow lessees to make meaningful comparisons of service charges?
 A standard form can work against the goal of transparency by imposing a straightjacket on the presentation of service charge information.
 In my view, the main reason for a lack of transparency in service charge reporting is that Managing Agents (largely non ARMA members) and Landlords have not followed TECH03/11.